allison-group/indigo-bondorder/README.md

 Bondorder and formal charge determination for molecules.

 ## Requirements
-Python >= 3.4

-Java Runtime Environment
+Python >= 3.4, Java Runtime Environment, OpenBabel (with python bindings)

 ### Python packages
-Numpy

-Scipy

-NetworkX

-bitarray
+numpy, scipy, networkX, bitarray

-OpenBabel (with python bindings)

 ## Installation
 Its probably best to ensure that Numpy, Scipy and to a lesser extent, openbabel are already installed.